isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

 <br>

 **10. How do I apply for a certificate of exemption from the Moneylenders Act?**<br>
 Any person may apply under section 91(1) of the Moneylenders Act to exempt his business from all or any of the provisions of the same Act.
-You may submit an application to       us with the following information ready:
+You may submit an application to       the Registry with the following information ready:

    (a) A write-up containing: